Auxiliary verbs: shall and will

 He will not be home for dinner tonight.

-We shan’t be late for the concert.
+We won’t be late for the concert.

 To form a question sentence with shall or will, invert the subject and the auxiliary verb: